debatelab/syncIALO/assets/intro_post-20250202.md

 ## What can I do with it?

-Raw syncIALO is great for "distilling" more specific datatsets.
+Raw syncIALO is great for "distilling" more specific datasets.

 * You can use syncIALO to build **datasets for pretraining, SFT, DPO or RLVR**.
 * You can create **challenging benchmarks** to probe reasoning skills of LLMs.